Pregnancy Care 5 min read

 While you may not look pregnant yet, fatigue and nausea can affect your exercise routine:

-• Maintain pre-pregnancy routine if you feel well enough, but don’t push through exhaustion
+• Maintain pre-pregnancy routine if you feel well enough, but do not push through exhaustion

 • Focus on establishing consistent, moderate activity habits